ExamSoft Info for The Day of Exams

 Make sure the exam envelope, with all exam materials, has been placed in the completed exam box at the front of the room.

-You may then proceed to the Registrar’s Office, Suite 303 if you need assistance with uploading your exam (only after you have completely exited out of SofTest).
+You may then proceed to the Office of Student Life, Suite 210 if you need assistance with uploading your exam (only after you have completely exited out of SofTest).

 DO NOT DELETE ExamSoft, SofTest or any exam related file before receiving final grades in all courses.
-All students must have access to their laptops for 48 hours after any exam, and be accessible by a current phone number, in case the Registrar's Office needs to contact them.
+All students must have access to their laptops for 48 hours after any exam, and be accessible by a current phone number, in case the Office of Student Life needs to contact them.